GuildCrafts/web-development-js/contracts/140-Work_on_Newbie.md

 ## Description

-Built a tool to onboard new Learners Guild members and help them and their mentors co-ordinate tasks that need to get done.
+Build a tool to onboard new Learners Guild members and help them and their mentors co-ordinate tasks that need to get done.

 Newbie is an ongoing project with a live app.
 You will be working in a [living codebase](https://github.com/GuildCrafts/newbie/commits/master) on [real issues](https://github.com/GuildCrafts/newbie/issues) with [other developers](https://github.com/GuildCrafts/newbie/graphs/contributors).